iizukanao/picam/README.md

       --hlsenciv 000102030405060708090a0b0c0d0e0f

 You can watch the HTTP Live Streaming by accessing /run/shm/hls/index.m3u8 via HTTP or HTTPS with QuickTime Player.

+### Using picam in combination with nginx-rtmp-module

+To use picam with [nginx-rtmp-module](https://github.com/arut/nginx-rtmp-module), add the following lines to nginx.conf:

+    rtmp {
+        server {
+            listen 1935;
+            chunk_size 4000;
+            application webcam {
+                live on;

+                exec_static /path/to/ffmpeg -i tcp://127.0.0.1:8181?listen
+                                            -c:v copy -ar 44100 -ab 40000
+                                            -f flv rtmp://localhost:1935/webcam/mystream;
+            }
+        }
+    }

+Note that `/path/to/ffmpeg` should be replaced with the actual absolute path to ffmpeg command.

+Start nginx server, then run:

+    $ ./picam --tcpout tcp://127.0.0.1:8181

+You can access your live stream at `rtmp://YOUR_RASPBERRYPI_IP/webcam/mystream`.

 ### Recommended hardware